Vtekz/cw/content/docs/sentenceRewriter.md

 When evaluating sentence rewriting tools, prioritize the following capabilities:

 1. Paraphrasing and Rephrasing: Ability to generate diverse, natural-sounding paraphrases while preserving the original meaning.
-1. Readability Enhancements: Simplifying complex sentences and improving grammar and punctuation.
+2. Readability Enhancements: Simplifying complex sentences and improving grammar and punctuation.
-1. Tone and Style Adjustments: Customizable settings for different tones and styles to match your brand voice.
+3. Tone and Style Adjustments: Customizable settings for different tones and styles to match your brand voice.
-1. Workflow Integration: Seamless integration with content workflows for efficient processing of large volumes of text.
+4. Workflow Integration: Seamless integration with content workflows for efficient processing of large volumes of text.

-**Paraphrasing and Rephrasing:**

-**Readability Enhancements:**

-**Tone and Style Adjustments:**

-**Workflow Integration:**

 ## How to Use Comfy Workspace's Sentence Rewriter Effectively

 Using Comfy Workspace's sentence rewriter is easy:

 1. Paste or type your original text into the input field.
-1. Click "Rewrite" and let the advanced AI models generate multiple rephrased versions.
+2. Click "Rewrite" and let the advanced AI models generate multiple rephrased versions.
-1. Review the outputs and select the best one.
+3. Review the outputs and select the best one.
 Further edit and refine as needed.

 To optimize your results, provide clear and grammatically correct sentences as input, experiment with creativity levels, and rephrase again if necessary.